Beheira Governorate: Overview

-Beheira Governorate enjoys an important strategical place, west of the Rosetta branch of the Nile.
+Beheira Governorate enjoys an important strategical location, west of the Rosetta branch of the Nile.
 It comprises four important highways, namely the Cairo-Alexandria desert road, the Cairo agricultural road, the international road, and the circular road.
 Beheira Governorate is also home to a number of the most important Coptic monasteries in Wadi El Natrun (Scetes).

 Beheira consists of 13 marakez and 14 cities, and contains important industries such as cotton, chemicals, carpets, electricity, and fishing.

 The governorate has a noteworthy number of archaeological sites, including at Abu El Matamir, Abu Hummus, Damanhour, Rosetta (Rashid), and Kafr El Dawwar.
 Coins, lamps, animal bones, and pottery from Roman and later Eastern Roman (Byzantine) eras are some of the archaeological finds discovered at Kom El Giza, and Kom El Hamam in Beheira.

 In 2017, Egyptian President Abdel Fattah al-Sissi appointed the first female governor in the country's history, Nadia Ahmed Abdou, for Beheira Governorate.

-The rate of poverty in the governate is more than 60%, however, some social safety networks have been provided recently in the form of financial assistance, and job opportunities.
-The funding has been coordinated by Egypt's Ministry of Finance and with assistance from international organisations.